People’s Science Fair 2024

 Historians and STS for the People

 Historians of science and scholars in the field of science and technology studies have vital roles to play in movements to mobilize STEM for social justice.
 Increasingly, we have ceased writing “origin stories” that justify our existing knowledge systems as the inevitable results of steady progress over time.
 Instead, we highlight how ideas and practices have differed across time and space, and thus the contingency of our current situations.
 Any work that opens our minds to the variety of past experiences, and thus the range of possibilities before us, serves the work of social and political transformation.
 But some scholars take a more direct approach.
 We trace the roots of current systems of exploitation and injustice, helping to explain how we got into the messes we find ourselves in… and how we might get out.
 We document activist struggles to ensure that new generations can build and improve on the work of their predecessors.
 We map out activist scholarly agendas.
 And we write people’s histories and ethnographies of science that recognize the contributions of farmers, workers, hobbyists, and others to the knowledge we collectively share.
+Looking for readings?
+Here are a few ideas!

 UMass Revolutionary Marxist Students